Kong/docs.konghq.com/app/_src/gateway-operator/guides/autoscaling-workloads/datadog.md

   - type: External
     external:
       metric:
-        name: datadogmetric@default:echo-kong-upstream-latency-avg
+        name: datadogmetric@default:echo-kong-upstream-latency-ms-avg
       target:
         type: Value
         value: 40 ' | kubectl apply -f -
 ```

-This HPA will watch for `echo-kong-upstream-latency-avg` `DatadogMetric` from `default` namespace and it will scale
+This HPA will watch for `echo-kong-upstream-latency-ms-avg` `DatadogMetric` from `default` namespace and it will scale
 `echo` `Deployment` in that namespace to aim for 40ms average response time.

 When everything is configured correctly, `DatadogMetric`'s status will update and it will now have a reference to the HPA: